Cross Country Course

 Where do I park?

-- Liability waivers must be signed, and payment placed in the lock-box before you take your horse off the trailer.
+- Liability waivers must be signed and payment made before unloading your horse from the trailer.
 Any violations will result in ejection from the course.

 - Riders may not school alone!

-- Coggins accession number will be required on the waiver.
+- Coggins accession number and date of current Flu-Rhino vaccine will be required on the waiver.

 - All riders must wear an ASTM/SEI helmet, protective vest, and boots.

-- Parking of trucks and horse trailers in designated area only.
+- Park trucks and horse trailers in designated area only.

 - Riders are responsible for control of their horses at all times.